UPDATE: Some Crystal Lake, McHenry County beaches remain closed Saturday

-Beaches in Crystal Lake and Lake in the Hills were closed Friday until further notice because of elevated levels of bacteria in the water.
+Beaches in Crystal Lake and Lake in the Hills remained closed Saturday because of elevated levels of bacteria in the water.

-In Lake in the Hills, Butch Hagele and Indian Trail beaches also closed.
+In Lake in the Hills, Butch Hagele and Indian Trail beaches also closed Friday and remaned listed as closed early Saturday.

 The McHenry County Department of Health regularly tests for E. coli in the water of public beaches to indicate bacterial quality, as it is considered to be a “measure of fecal contamination,” according to the county health department website.